Beginning an Internal Investigation: The US Perspective

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

 The aim of this chapter is to provide the reader with useful tools to navigate the beginning of an internal investigation.
-Mistakes made in the initial phases of an investigation can produce costly repercussions down the road, and for this reason, it is important to consider all the relevant legal, commercial and logistical factors when making early decisions.
+Mistakes made in the initial phases of an investigation can have costly repercussions down the road, and, for this reason, it is important to consider all the relevant legal, commercial and logistical factors in making strategic decisions early on.

-6.2 Assessing if an internal investigation is necessary
+8.2 Assessing whether an internal investigation is necessary

-Information giving rise to the need for an internal investigation can come from a variety of sources including customers, employees, whistleblowers, lawsuits, counterparties, news and social media, as well as from prosecutorial and regulatory authorities.
+Information giving rise to the need for an internal investigation can come from a variety of sources, including customers, employees, whistleblowers, lawsuits, counterparties, news and social media, as well as from prosecutorial and regulatory authorities.
 Regulatory changes have created new incentives for individuals to come forward and report suspected wrongdoing.
-For example, the Sarbanes-Oxley Act of 2002, and its implementing rules, require attorneys who appear and practise before the SEC to report evidence of a material violation up the ladder to a company’s chief legal officer and CEO.
-The reporting obligation is not discharged until the attorney reasonably believes the company has provided an appropriate response.2 Similar reporting obligations apply to issuers and auditors.3
+For example, the Sarbanes-Oxley Act of 2002 and its implementing rules require attorneys who appear and practise before the Securities and Exchange Commission (SEC) to report evidence of a material violation up the ladder to a company’s chief legal officer and chief executive officer.
+The reporting obligation is not discharged until the attorney reasonably believes the company has provided an appropriate response.
+Similar reporting obligations apply to issuers and auditors.

 When confronted with information – from whatever source – that the company or its employees may have engaged in serious misconduct, in-house counsel’s first step is often to assess whether it would be in the company’s interest to conduct an internal investigation.
 Counsel will want to consider whether government authorities are already investigating, or are likely to investigate, the matter, whether civil litigation will follow and in what form, and the potential (or likely) need for remediation.
 Depending on the facts, counsel may also want to balance the costs of investigating and the potential disruption to normal business, as well as any potential reputational risk or commercial fallout.